percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

    replication, and various service messages.

 |PXC| supports encryption for all types of traffic.
 Replication traffic
-encryption can be configured either in automatic or in manual mode.
+encryption can be configured either automatically or manually.

 .. contents::
    :local: